Top 19 Single-Season Marlins Home Run Leaders

 We had a tie here between Miguel Cabrera and Stanton, who also hit 34 homers in 2011.
 So, we went to the tiebreakers, and Miggy won in both wRC+ (142 vs. 141) and fWAR (5.0 vs. 4.2).
 This was Cabrera’s final season with the Marlins before getting traded to the Detroit Tigers, and he went out with a bang.

-It was his fourth straight season with 100-plus RBI, a streak that would go on for another seven years.
-It was also his third season of 30-plus homers, and his first of seven straight years reaching that benchmark.
 Regarding 2007, it’s obvious that if you kept Miggy in check at the plate, opposing teams had a good chance of winning.
-The stark difference in these two situations is quite eye-popping, though.
 In wins, Miggy slashed .424/.508/.784 with 23 home runs and 81 RBI.
 In losses, his triple slash dropped to .235/.308/.386 with 11 homers and 36 RBI.
-For those keeping score at home, that’s an OPS of 1.292 in victories vs. an OPS of .694 in losses.
+For those keeping score at home, that’s an OPS of 1.292 in victories and .694 in losses.

 As it turns out, he got himself onto another home run list or two in the coming years.